1,000+ Opportunities

 The model is a community-driven approach to building local capacity.
 For more than 30 years, the model has braided communities’ wisdom in their identification of needs, opportunities, and solutions with the research, data, and subject matter expertise of universities to powerfully advance environmental justice.
 With decades of proven impact, the Communiversity Model is at the heart of the everything we do.

-Based on current listing details, eligibility includes: Community-based organizations located in and serving specific parishes in coastal Louisiana.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Community-based organizations located in and serving specific parishes in coastal Louisiana.
+Confirm the full requirements in the official notice before applying.